-The installation directory structure and nomenclature use the same organisation as Oasys Suite 17.x.
-Users of the 17.x release should find the description below familiar, users migrating directly from an earlier release will find that some file names have changed and should read this section carefully.
+The installation directory structure and nomenclature use the same organisation as Oasys Suite 19.x to 17.x.
+Users of these releases should find the description below familiar, users migrating directly from an earlier release will find that some file names have changed and should read this section carefully.

-From Oasys Suite 14 onwards the software is only available for 64-bit architecture, however we have retained the "x64" suffix in the executable names both for backwards compatibility and to make it clear that these are 64-bit executables.
+From Oasys Suite 14 onwards the software is only available for 64-bit architecture, however we have retained the "\x64" suffix in the executable names both for backwards compatibility and to make it clear that these are 64-bit executables.